morgoe/yogaruka/private-classes.md

 <section markdown="1" class="Longform Longform--blogpost">
 At Yogaruka, we recommend starting your personal practice with a private session.

-Private sessions are a great way to work on your yoga practice and improve your overall health and mobility.
+Private sessions are a great way to work on your movement practice and go beyond, improving your overall health, mobility and mood.
 They complement any regular asana or mobility practice.
 They are also a place for beginners or those working with one or many health problems.
 </section>

 <section class="container container--sm">